in28minutes/in28minutes.com/_posts/2017-10-11-spring-boot-master-class.md

 - Spring Boot Actuator
 - Spring Security
 - Spring Boot Developer Tools and LiveReload

-### Goals
-- Provide quick start for projects with Spring.
-- Be opinionated but provide options.
-- Provide a range of non-functional features that are common to large classes of projects (e.g. embedded servers, security, metrics, health checks, externalized configuration).
-- Absolutely no code generation and no requirement for XML configuration.

 ## Installing Tools
 - Installation Video : https://www.youtube.com/playlist?list=PLBBog2r6uMCSmMVTW_QmDLyASBvovyAO3